Walvis Bay Private School

 DISCIPLINE IN THE JUNIOR PRIMARY PHASE (GRADE 1 TO 3)

 The learners in the Junior Primary Phase are taught by their class teacher.
 Thus, a hands-on approach is followed.
 The teacher can track the learner’s behaviour and emotional well-being throughout the day and week.
-The classification of transgressions are uniform for all grades in the school, but the consequences are managed differently for Grades 1 to 3.
-We have two systems that work hand-in-hand: a Star chart and a Challenge chart.
+The classification of transgressions is uniform for all grades in the school, but the consequences are managed differently for Grades 1 to 3.
+We make use of a star chart.

 -